patrycja-dev41171/About-me/README.md

 👋 Hello dear friend!

-I’m @patrycja-dev41171 and I'm a novice web developer.
+My name is Patrycja and I'm a novice web developer.
 My programming adventure started in June 2021.
 Since then, I have learned:

 - HTML ⭐⭐⭐,
 - CSS ⭐⭐⭐,